Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$

 which is easily put under Smith normal form. $\Box$ \end{proof}

-\begin{theo} For $p>3$ a prime, let $X_{\mathrm{s}}^+ (p)$ be the coarse modular curve over $\Q$ associated with $\Gamma_{\mathrm{s}}^+ (p)$.
+\begin{theo} For $p>11$ a prime, let $X_{\mathrm{s}}^+ (p)$ be the coarse modular curve over $\Q$ associated with $\Gamma_{\mathrm{s}}^+ (p)$.

-Then $X_{\mathrm{s}}^+ (p)$ has a regular model over $\Z_p^{\mathrm{ur}}$ whose special fiber is made of two vertical Igusa parts, which are linked by horizontal chains of Drinfeld components above each supersingular point.
+The {\em minimal regular model with normal crossings} of $X_{\mathrm{s}}^+ (p)$ over $\Z_p^{\mathrm{ur}}$ has a special fiber made of two vertical Igusa parts, which are linked by horizontal chains of Drinfeld components above each supersingular point.
 All irreducible components are (smooth) projective lines.

 The vertical parts are $j$-lines.
 One has multiplicity $(p-1)/2$ (in what follows, we call it the ``central one'').
 The other one has multiplicity $1$.